top of page

 (max 10 travelers)

-Often called the 8th continent due to its size and exceptional fauna and flora, this island is a dream destination for birders and wildlife enthusiasts alike.
+Often called the "8th continent" due to its size and exceptional fauna and flora, this island is a dream destination for birders and wildlife enthusiasts alike.
 Home to an astonishing level of endemism: 90% of Madagascar’s species are found nowhere else on Earth.
 From the

 haunting calls of the Indri echoing through ancient rainforests, to the dazzling sight of